jbisso/oxygen-example/README.txt

 ==============

 We are trying to get our build system to work with the new Oxygen WebHelp plug-in.
-We are using the new page tempaltes, and have added a call to our requirejs module(s).
-Although we can access the jquery module, we cannot access the jquery-ui module.
+We are using the new page templates, and have added a call to our require.js module(s).
+Although we can access the jQuery module, we cannot access the jquery-ui module.
 (We are creating some modal dialogs to show tables with syntax information for the users.)

-I have factored out all extrnenous stuff on our end.
-We have assets that are not in the oxygen-webhelp dirs od each document (we have quite a few docs, and this allows us to update assets (css overrides, Javascript, etc.) without hacving to rebuild the entire doc set.
+I have factored out all extraneous stuff on our end.
+We have assets that are not in the oxygen-webhelp dirs of each document (we have quite a few docs, and this allows us to update assets (css overrides, Javascript, etc.) without having to rebuild the entire doc set.

 Prerequisites
 -------------